CFG-Architect/cfg-architect.github.io/content/docs/core/spark/index.md

 ---
+title: "Configism | The Spark"
+description: "Definition of the Spark as the primary dynamic driver of the Universe and the source of evolutionary action."
-title: "Spark"
+linkTitle: "Spark"
 type: "docs"
 url: "/spark/"
 bookCollapseSection: false
-bookFlatSection: false
+bookFlatSection: true
 weight: 1
 ---

-### 1) Spark
+# The Spark
-title: "Spark"
-description: "Defining the primary driver of the Universe."
+Definition of the Spark as the primary dynamic driver of the Universe and the source of evolutionary action.
----
-# Spark
-Description of Spark...